Wisdom Teeth Extraction in Burien, WA

 Same-Day Emergency Appointments: For urgent wisdom tooth pain, we make every effort to see you quickly.
 Severe pain, swelling, or infection shouldn’t be endured longer than necessary.
 Our team understands that wisdom tooth problems often develop rapidly and require prompt attention.

 Multiple Sedation Options: We match sedation to your comfort level and the complexity of your extraction.
-Whether you need just local anesthesia, prefer nitrous oxide’s mild relaxation, or want the deeper sedation that IV medication provides, we accommodate your needs and ensure your comfort throughout the procedure.
+Whether you need just local anesthesia or want the deeper sedation that IV medication provides, we accommodate your needs and ensure your comfort throughout the procedure.

 Modern Surgical Techniques: Dr. Kim uses current best practices in oral surgery that promote faster healing, minimize post-operative discomfort, and reduce the risk of complications.
 Advanced imaging helps plan the most conservative surgical approach, and gentle tissue handling respects the structures that need to heal after extraction.